earthdaily/EDA-Documentation/EDS API/API Usage/API endpoints.md

 >Use a `X-Signed-Asset-Urls` boolean header to override default behaviour.
 Be aware a high `limit` parameter on the search endpoint combined with a high asset count collection can result in high response latency.

 Presigned URLs are available for EDA buckets for all customer accounts.
 Presigned URLs for 3rd party buckets (example `s3://sentinel-s2-l1c`) are available depending on your account setup.
+Please note that these presigned URLs are valid for 12 hours after which they expire.

 Example : [Command Line](Command%20Line.md#downloading-assets) | [Postman](Postman.md#downloading-assets)